arcuru/cmprss/README.md

 # cmprss

+Status: pre-alpha

-(UNIMPLEMENTED) A compression multi-tool for the CLI
+A compression multi-tool for the CLI.

+Currently supports basic operations on `tar` archives.

 ## Supported formats

-- tar (compress only)
+- tar